 To more effectively protect their residents and the base, each County should include new goals and policies in their comprehensive plan to support and consider adoption or implementation of these tools.
-Therefore, the following comprehensive land-use plan policies have been drafted and adopted on June 10th by Berrien County for incorporation into the Greater Berrien County comprehensive plan.
+Therefore, the following comprehensive land-use plan policies have been adopted by Berrien County for incorporation into the Greater Berrien County comprehensive plan.